 “What’s common across the consumer products area is that Europe and the euro zone are in difficulty ...
 Unilever really received its push ahead from emerging markets, because the growth in Europe has been sluggish,” IG market analyst David Madden said.

 “That’s been evident in SABMiller also.
 It’s not surprising that companies are looking to emerging markets to get their growth, because well-established markets in Europe are stagnant.”

-The FTSE was flat in percentage terms at 6,834.26 points at the close.
+The FTSE was flat in percentage terms at 6,834.96 points by 1542 GMT.
 Strength in consumer staples and banks was counteracted by weakness in miners, with traders saying the sector was set for a pause after posting its best week in 18 months last week.

-Among the top individual risers was Intertek, up 3.2 percent, after fellow testing firm SGS hiked its dividend and revenue forecasts, adding it would continue to looking for growth opportunities in emerging markets.
+Top individual gainer was Intertek, up 4.3 percent, after fellow testing firm SGS hiked its dividend and revenue forecasts, adding it would continue to looking for growth opportunities in emerging markets.